cosmos/gravity-bridge/module/x/peggy/spec/05_end_block.md

 ### Validator Slashing

-A validator is slashed when a validator does not confirm validator set requests, batch requests and attesting claims.
+A validator is slashed for not signing over a validatorset.
+The Cosmos-SDK allows active validator sets to change from block to block, for this reason we need to store multiple validator sets within a single unbonding period.
+This allows validators to not be slashed.

+A validator will be slashed or missing a single confirmation signing.

 ### Batch Slashing

-### Claims Slashing
+A validator is slashed for not signing over a batch request.
+A validator will be slashed for missing

 ## Attestation